tnecio/pixit/README.md

 Copy `application.properties` into `application-dev.properties` and `application-prod.properties`, then fill the missing values for the local/dev and prod environments.

-Use `gradle build` to build, `gradle jar` to produce a JAR file.
+Use `gradle build` to build, `gradle jar` (or `./gradlew bootJar`) to produce a JAR file.

-Use `java -jar build/libs/pixit-0.0.1-SNAPSHOT.jar --spring.profiles.active=dev` to run locally in dev mode.
+Use `java -jar build/libs/pixit-0.0.2-SNAPSHOT.jar --spring.profiles.active=dev` to run locally in dev mode.
 Access at http://localhost:8080/.

-Use `java -jar build/libs/pixit-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod` to run in production mode.
+Use `java -jar build/libs/pixit-0.0.2-SNAPSHOT.jar --spring.profiles.active=prod` to run in production mode.